p-mng/typst-templates-ude/softec-template/softec-template.typ

 // Display a new chapter heading.
 //
-// This automatically inserts a pagebreak before the heading.
+// This automatically inserts a pagebreak before the heading and resets the figure counter.
 //
 // - content (content): The chapter name.
 #let chapter(content) = {